North Carolina OB/GYN & MidwiferyClick Hereto get started

 Where do you feel the pain?
 Contractions usually start in the lower back and move to the front of the abdomen.
 Contractions are usually only felt in the front of the abdomen or pelvic region.

+If you think you are in true labor, begin timing your contractions.
+Write down the time each contraction starts and stops.
+The time between contractions, called the interval, includes the length/duration of the contraction and the minutes in between the contractions.
 Mild contractions generally begin 15 to 20 minutes apart and last 60 to 90 seconds.
 You should go to the hospital once you reach active labor.
 For most women, active labor is characterized by strong contractions that last 45 to 60 seconds and occur three to four minutes apart.
 Talk with your doctor about the best time for you to go to the hospital.
+Call your doctor if:

 • You think your water has broken.